How Many Airports Are In Istanbul?

 Istanbul Airport

-How to Get to There?
+How to Get to Istanbul International Airport?

-Istanbul Airport is very easy to get to.
-At the end of 2022, the Istanbul Airport will be accessible via the M11 Metro line.
-But before then, the airport is connected by the HavaIST shuttle buses and the IETT buses.
-Both of these buses take you directly to many parts of the city, including the historic centre.
+Istanbul Airport is very easy to get to from the city center.
+At the end of 2022, the Istanbul Airport became accessible via the M11 Metro line.

-There are three airports in Istanbul, but only two of them are currently in operation.
-Though the legacy of the Ataturk Airport will never be forgotten, it is sad to see such a historic place go.
 In the meantime, visitors can enjoy a more modern way of flying through the new Istanbul International Airport and the Sabiha Gokcen International Airport.

 3 thoughts on “How Many Airports Are In Istanbul?”